 - 44.1 In order to use the designation "heart transplant program" or "liver transplant program", a hospital shall obtain approval from the Department's Division Office of Facilities Regulation.
-Said approval shall be issued by the Department if the heart and/or liver transplant program meets the requirements defined herein. - a) Each hospital shall renew this heart and/or liver transplant program designation annually. - 44.2 Upon satisfactory review of all requested documentation and upon the determination that the hospital has achieved the volume/quality standards described herein, the Department shall approve the hospital's designation as a heart and/or liver transplant program. - 44.3 A hospital that has not received approval by the Department under this section shall not use the designation "heart transplant program" or "liver transplant program", or any substantially similar phrase, to describe any such services provided and shall not perform heart and/or liver transplant procedures. - 44.4 A hospital that operates a heart and/or liver transplant program approved by the Department shall maintain capabilities and provide services in accordance with the requirements described herein - 44.5 A hospital that operates a heart and/or liver transplant program approved by the Department shall maintain its membership in good standing with the United Network for Organ Sharing (UNOS). - 44.6 A hospital that operates a heart and/or liver transplant program shall perform mandatory HIV testing, and counseling, as appropriate, in accordance with the HIV regulations of reference 71 herein and 42 Code of Federal Regulations Part 486, Subpart G (Guidelines for
+Said approval shall be issued by the Department if the heart and/or liver transplant program meets the requirements defined in these Regulations. - a) Each hospital shall renew this heart and/or liver transplant program designation annually. - 44.2 Upon satisfactory review of all requested documentation and upon the determination that the hospital has achieved the volume/quality standards described in these Regulations, the Department shall approve the hospital's designation as a heart and/or liver transplant program. - 44.3 A hospital that has not received approval by the Department under this section shall not use the designation "heart transplant program" or "liver transplant program", or any substantially similar phrase, to describe any such services provided and shall not perform heart and/or liver transplant procedures. - 44.4 A hospital that operates a heart and/or liver transplant program approved by the Department shall maintain capabilities and provide services in accordance with the requirements described in these Regulations. - 44.5 A hospital that operates a heart and/or liver transplant program approved by the Department shall maintain its membership in good standing with the United Network for Organ Sharing (UNOS). - 44.6 A hospital that operates a heart and/or liver transplant program shall perform mandatory HIV testing, and counseling, as appropriate, in accordance with the HIV regulations of Reference 71 of these Regulations and 42 Code of Federal Regulations Part 486, Subpart G (Guidelines for Preventing Transmission of HIV through Transplantation of Human

-- Preventing Transmission of HIV through Transplantation of Human Tissue and Organs) (see reference 72 herein) for the prevention of HIV transmission. - 44.7 A hospital that operates a heart and/or liver transplant program and determines that the heart and/or liver transplant program no longer meets minimum standards herein shall notify the Department of Health and file a plan of correction within fifteen (15) days of such determination by a hospital.
-The plan of correction shall be subject to the provisions of section 64.0 herein.
+- Tissue and Organs) (see Reference 72 of these Regulations) for the prevention of HIV transmission. - 44.7 A hospital that operates a heart and/or liver transplant program and determines that the heart and/or liver transplant program no longer meets minimum standards of these Regulations shall notify the Department of Health and file a plan of correction within fifteen (15) days of such determination by a hospital.
+The plan of correction shall be subject to the provisions of § 64.0 of these Regulations.